 The Bristol Stool Form Scale (BSFS), or Bristol stool scale, is a chart that can help classify stools into seven groups.
 Characterizing the stool based on its consistency can help identify if it is a healthy bowel movement.

 The bowel is the part of the digestive system that allows people to absorb nutrients from food and expel the waste that the body cannot use.
 If feces pass too quickly or too slowly, it may indicate a problem with the bowels.

 This article explains the BSFS and suggests tips to improve bowel health and function.

 In 1997, Dr. Kenneth Heaton developed the BSFS, a diagnostic tool to help classify stools into seven categories.
-Doctors can use the tool as a practical guide in assessing how long a stool has spent in the bowels.
+Healthcare professionals can use the chart as a practical guide in assessing how long a stool has spent in the bowels.

-Medical professionals can use the BSFS to help assess the condition of the bowel and measure the effectiveness of certain treatments.
-For example, doctors may use the BSFS to help diagnose irritable bowel syndrome.
+Healthcare professionals can use the BSFS to help assess the condition of the bowel and measure the effectiveness of certain treatments.
+For example, they may use the BSFS to help diagnose irritable bowel syndrome (IBS).

 Types 1 and 2

 Type 1 has the appearance of separate hard lumps, while type 2 is sausage-shaped but lumpy.
 Both types could indicate constipation, as these stools are hard, dry, and difficult to pass.
 They may also be darker in color.
 This occurs when food passes too slowly through the digestive system and the colon absorbs too much water.

 Individuals may also consider trying over-the-counter (OTC) laxatives for a short time.
 In more severe cases, a healthcare professional may prescribe medications to soften the stool and encourage the colon to pass feces.

 Types 3, 4, and 5